 China launches campaign against women, child trafficking

-BEIJING, March 2 (Xinhua) -- China's Ministry of Public Security has decided to launch a 10-month special operation to crack down on abduction and trafficking of women and children starting from March 1 amid efforts to better protect these groups.
+BEIJING, March 2 (Xinhua) -- China's Ministry of Public Security has decided to launch a 10-month special operation to crack down on the abduction and trafficking of women and children starting from March 1 amid efforts to protect these groups more.

-Special efforts should be made to identify woman and child vagrants and beggars, as well as those who are mentally challenged or have verbal and hearing disabilities with unknown origins, according to a statement issued by the ministry on Wednesday after a teleconference to launch the operation.
+Special efforts should identify women and child vagrants and beggars and those who are mentally challenged or have verbal and hearing disabilities, a statement issued by the ministry said Wednesday after a teleconference to launch the operation.

+The operation should be a primary task of the year, and new cases related to trafficking should be investigated and solved quickly.
+Long-pending cases should see no efforts spared, said the ministry.

+It called for resolute efforts to wipe out the basis for trafficking-related crimes and establish and improve a working mechanism to integrate prevention, crackdown, rescue, and settlement.

 Photos